 In the mid-60s, US soul singer James Brown developed a new style of music called funk.
 In soul music the melody and lyrics are central, but in funk the rhythmic groove is central.
 The main stress in a funk rhythm is on the first beat of the bar, called "the one", and a repeated pattern of drum beats and bass lines that begins on the one creates a groove.
-Riffs played by guitars and horn-sections add to the groove, and rhythmic vocals and raps can be added as well.
+Riffs played by guitars, keyboards and horn sections can add to the groove, and vocal parts and raps can be added as well.
 A funk groove can continue for a long time without chord changes, and funk songs in the 60s often lasted for ten minutes or more.

-By the early 70s, nightclubs called discos were employing DJs to play dance tracks because it was cheaper than hiring a band.
+in the early 70s nightclubs called discos were employing DJs to play dance tracks because it was cheaper than hiring a band.
 At first they played funk and up-tempo soul tracks, but in the mid-70s they started playing tracks with a new rhythm that was easier to dance to.
 It had a simple four-on-the-floor bass-drum beat with hi-hat on the offbeats.
 These songs were soon being played in discos all over the world, and a new genre called disco music was born.
 Artists like Donna Summer, Gloria Gaynor, and the Bee Gees had huge disco hits, as did a band formed by guitarist Nile Rodgers and bass player Bernard Edwards called Chic.
-With Bernard's funky bass lines and Nile's smooth rhythm-guitar playing they created a style of disco that's still popular among dance-music fans today.
+With Bernard's funky bass and Nile's smooth rhythm guitar, Chic created a sound that's still popular today.

-Chic, like most disco artists, released their singles in two versions; a short version for the radio and a longer twelve-inch single that was remixed for dance clubs.
+Like most disco artists, Chic released their singles in two versions; a short version for the radio and a longer twelve-inch single that was remixed for dance clubs.
 Most twelve-inch singles had a breakdown in the middle with extra percussion but no singing, and most dance remixes still have breakdowns today.
-In 1977 Italian producer Georgio Moroder used synthesizers to create Donna Summer's electronic disco hit I Feel Love, one of the first examples of a new genre called electronic dance music, or EDM, that's been central to dance music ever since.
+In 1977 Italian producer Georgio Moroder used synthesizers to create Donna Summer's electronic disco hit I Feel Love, one of the first examples of a new genre called "electronic dance music", or EDM, that's been central to dance music ever since.